-Austin journalist Neal Spelce’s years working with LBJ were once-in-a-lifetime experiences, but only part of his award-winning media career.
+Austin journalist Neal Spelce’s years working with LBJ were once-in-a-lifetime experiences, but only part of his award-winning media career

 Series: Tower Books Imprint

 What if you got a call from Lyndon Johnson to be in Washington DC tomorrow to take a trip around the world?
-If you are twenty-four-year-old broadcast journalist Neal Spelce, you buckle up.
+If you are twenty-five-year-old broadcast journalist Neal Spelce, you buckle up.
 A two-week diplomatic dream trip turned into a lifelong rollercoaster ride.